ryancoffee/CookieSimSlim/README.md

 Updating for 2023 revivial on S3DF.

 ## The Probability Distribution Function (PDF)
+Possibly need to source the conda environment via something like.

 An example of running this for a simple test on two threads with 128 angle channels and 10 images each thread is as follows,
 which in principle should be run as a script (now moving this to ```./test_run.bash```):